nfreear/leaflet.plugins/packages/L.keyboard-help/README.md

 <script src="path/to/L.keyboard-help.js"></script>
 ```

-Then, simply set the `keyboardHelp` option when creating a map:
+Then, set the `keyboardHelp` option when creating a map:

 ```js
 var map = L.map('map', {